Tracking your food and calorie intake can be important.

 - The site may be overwhelming for new users since it contains so much information.

-- The content is spread over several apps, which are based on different forums, for example one for pregnant women and another for recipes.
+- The content is spread over several apps based on different forums.
+For example, there is one app for pregnant women and another for recipes.

-- Users sometimes have trouble logging foods in the app.
+- Users sometimes have trouble logging foods into the app.

 Calorie counters and nutrient trackers are incredibly useful if you are trying to lose, maintain or even gain weight.

-However, there is no need for most people to track their intake all the time.
+However, there is no need to track your intake constantly.

-Then you know exactly where to make adjustments in order to get closer to your goals.
+That way, you’ll know exactly where to make adjustments in order to achieve your goals.